Askarbek-orakov/ASAR/docs/index.md

 <img src="media/image28.png" width="600">

- b. prjTMP
+**prjTMP**
  ```markdown
  #Run this command in the console.
  prjTMP <- "mgpXXXXX"
  ```
 Project ID starts with "mgp".
 The example of Project ID is "mgp13644".

-4. After packages being installed and variables being set, "prepareProject.Rmd" can be run.
+4. After packages have been installed and variables set, "prepareProject.Rmd" can be run.

 Once all jobs are finished run the *checkDownload.R*:
 ```markdown